 Do you have Fluoride filters?

 Fluoride filters are mainly used in indoor, non-emergency situations where the ceramic bacterial filtration is not needed.
-However if you are looking for options, either type of our 4x4 ceramics can be used with Berkey PF-4 Fluoride filters.
+However if you are looking for options, either type of our 4x4 ceramics can be used with Berkey PF-4 Fluoride filters (see picture below).
 We also have an affiliation with a manufacturer of counter top Fluoride filters that fit our criteria of low cost, ease of installation, and they operate without electricity (just the normal water pressure from your house plumbing).
 If you are looking to reduce Fluoride from already treated tap water we highly recommend these: Crystal Quest Countertop Flouride Filters

 What types of plastic containers are safe to use?